This article provides a few requirements and recommendations to ensure a successful implementation of Aircall and the best experience possible.

 We recommend creating a specific network for your voice applications (Aircall in our case), separated from your mainstream Internet connection.
-By doing so, you will maintain call quality when someone else on your team is simultaneously and heavily taxing the connection.
+A great way to do so is by setting up a QoS on your router.
+This will allow you to maintain call quality by prioritizing voice traffic when someone else on your team is simultaneously and heavily taxing the Internet.

 - Up to 10 users : Draytek Vigor 2925 series

-- More than 10 users : Cisco Meraki range
+- From 10 users : Cisco Meraki range

-- A middle-ground solution that ask to be ease with IT is the Ubiquiti EdgeRouter PRO
+- A middle-ground solution that requires to be ease with IT : Ubiquiti EdgeRouter PRO

-- Computer with Intel i5 dual-core processor or equivalent
+- A computer with Intel i5 dual-core processor or equivalent